 These needs are the most basic – related to a person’s survival.
 This may include food, water, and shelter.
-If the physiological needs have not been met, the teacher should understand that students may not be able to focus fully on learning.
-So, as a teacher, how can you make sure your learners’ physiological needs are met?
-Make sure you provide adequate lighting, space, ventilation (heating or cooling), refreshments or drinking water at least, offer toilet breaks etc
+If the physiological needs have not been met, the teacher should understand that students may be unable to focus fully on learning.
+So, as a teacher, how can you ensure your learners’ physiological needs are met?
+Make sure you provide adequate lighting, space, ventilation (heating or cooling), refreshments or drinking water at least, offer toilet breaks etc.

-In the mid-1950s, psychologist Abraham Maslow created the famous Maslow’s Hierarchy of Needs where he explained that certain needs (in the lower levels of the hierarchy) must be met before a person will try to satisfy higher-level needs.
-Over the years, this theory has been highly popular in Business Management however, it is being increasingly used to motivate learners in the classroom setting.
+In the mid-1950s, psychologist Abraham Maslow created the famous Maslow’s Hierarchy of Needs.
+He explained that certain needs (in the lower levels of the hierarchy) must be met before a person tries to satisfy higher-level needs.
+Over the years, this theory has been highly popular in Business Management.
+However, it is increasingly used to motivate learners in the classroom setting.
 It clearly explains its significant impact on the field of psychology and education.

 Understanding and implementing Maslow’s Hierarchy is in the best interest of both the teacher and the students.
 A teacher should use her knowledge of the hierarchy to structure the classroom lesson and the environment.
-Preferably, the classroom (or learning environment) should meet as many of the needs of students as possible, especially the safety, belonging, and esteem needs.
+Preferably, the classroom (or learning environment) should meet students' needs as many as possible, especially safety, belonging, and esteem needs.

-Once all previous needs are met, the student may then move to the next level: The need for self-esteem i.e. self-confidence.
+Once all previous needs are met, the student may move to the next level: The need for self-esteem, i.e. self-confidence.
 It is at this level that the student is most receptive to learning and wants to achieve a good level of self-esteem through recognition and achievement.
 Now the students feel confident in their ability to learn and become confident enough to take responsibility for their own learning.
-To satisfy the self-esteem needs of your learners, you can get them involved in learner-centred activities such as peer-teaching and peer assessment.
+To satisfy the self-esteem needs of your learners, you can get them involved in learner-centred activities such as peer teaching and peer assessment.